 We teach patients to communicate effectively.
 This means expressing emotions and feelings in a productive and effective way, setting healthy boundaries, and learning to say ‘no’ in potentially sobriety-compromising circumstances.
 We help patients facilitate healthy and supportive relationships with members of the same sex, and help instill in them the values and importance of developing a solid and reliable sober support system.

-While active in our addictions, we likely stopped caring much about our personal wellbeing.
+While active in our addictions, we likely stopped caring much about our personal well-being.
 We certainly let our physical health falter, and we most likely repeatedly put ourselves in morally compromising and potentially dangerous situations (such as engaging in promiscuous behaviors or going to indecent lengths to obtain what we needed).
-We help to instill our patients with the skills necessary to maintaining personal health – physical, spiritual, emotional, and mental.
+We help to instill our patients of drug and alcohol treatment with the skills necessary to maintaining personal health – physical, spiritual, emotional, and mental.

-In addition to ongoing therapeutic services, at this level of care Grace’s Way clients begin seeking gainful and meaningful employment, and many cases Grace’s Way clients resume academic pursuits.
-Patients learn resume-writing skills, interviewing techniques, and those looking to go back to school, begin the college application process.
+In addition to ongoing therapeutic services, at this level of care Grace’s Way patients begin seeking gainful and meaningful employment, and in many cases, Grace’s Way patients resume academic pursuits.
+Patients learn resume writing skills, interviewing techniques, and those looking to go back to school, begin the college application process.
 Many individuals drop out of school as a result of struggling with drug and alcohol addiction.
-At Grace’s Way we believe that continuing forward on a purpose-driven path enhances one’s sense of self-esteem and self-worth.
+At Grace’s Way, we believe that continuing forward on a purpose-driven path enhances one’s sense of self-esteem and self-worth.
 This phase of treatment is focused on life skills with a continued emphasis on Relapse Prevention Treatment (RPT).
 Relapse Prevention is a crucial component of every program of addiction recovery, and will ideally last for the remainder of one’s life.
-A major portion of RPT comes in the form of a 12-step program, which we work to introduce each of our clients to regardless of which level of care they are in.
+A major portion of RPT comes in the form of a 12-step program, which we work to introduce each of our patients to regardless of which level of care they are in.
 During IOP, patients will be required to attend one outside meeting per day – and seeing as clinical group sessions only take up 9-12 hours per week, they will have ample time to do so.
-If patient require transportation to outside meetings, they will be asked to find rides from sober supports at the meetings they choose to attend.
-This will help patients to become more independent, while forcing them to step outside of their comfort zones and ask for help.
+If a patient requires transportation to outside meetings, they will be asked to find rides from sober supports at the meetings they choose to attend.
+This will help patients to become more independent while forcing them to step outside of their comfort zones and ask for help.
 This will also enable patients to build healthy sober support systems outside of the men or women in their IOP groups.
 Of course, RPT will also take place inside of therapeutic group settings.
-Patients will learn to successfully cope with triggers and cravings, employing techniques they learned in group while experiencing real-life incidents, then reporting back and processing through experiences in a safe and supportive setting.
+Patients of drug and alcohol treatment will learn to successfully cope with triggers and cravings, employing techniques they learned in a group while experiencing real-life incidents, then reporting back and processing through experiences in a safe and supportive setting.

-Patients often remain at this level of care between 8-12 weeks and as deemed necessary by the clinical team.
-Of course, patients who require more extensive care will be asked to remain in Intensive Outpatient treatment for longer, or will be moved to a more intensive and appropriate level of care.
+Patients of drug and alcohol treatment often remain at this level of care between 8-12 weeks and as deemed necessary by the clinical team.
+Of course, patients who require more extensive care will be asked to remain in Intensive Outpatient treatment for longer or will be moved to a more intensive and appropriate level of care.